tiadrop/face/readme.md

 Parts can be Elements.
 Element Parts expose methods and properties that pertain to HTML elements, with interfaces to manipulate a class list, attributes, `data-` attributes and `List<T> where T: Part` content.
 A Page's header section is generated on render and manipulated via members such as `Title`.
 A Page's Body is actually an Element.

 Parts can be components; essentially factories for producing Element structures depending on their own applicable properties.
-See *Face/Parts/\** for examples of components.
-See *TimeAgo.cs* in particular for an example of client-side JavaScript involvement in components.
+See [Face/Parts/*](Face/Parts/) for examples of components.
+See [Face/parts/TimeAgo.cs](Face/Parts/TimeAgo.cs) in particular for an example of client-side JavaScript involvement in components.

 There are two ways to involve JavaScript.
 The simplest is to `JsUrls.Add(url)` inside your Page derivative's `Prepare()` override.
-This will include the script in the rendered <head> via `face.require()`.
+This will include the script in the rendered `<head>` via `face.require()`.

 Face adds another scripting mechanism which I've found to be convenient and enjoyable.
 An *element script* can be registered with `face.register()`, then it'll be called against all elements whose `data-script` attribute matches the registered name.
 Registration will usually happen in a .js file loaded via `page.JsUrls`, itself usually having been automatically included due to the optional Part override `GetClientRequires()`.
 Client requirements are considered when writing a Part but not when consuming it.
-See *TimeAgo.cs* and *Face.Parts.General.js* for an example of this.
+See [Face/parts/TimeAgo.cs](Face/Parts/TimeAgo.cs) and [Face.Parts.General.js](js/Face.Parts.General.js) for an example of this.

 The element script system was designed to allow for asynchronous initialisation.
 Pass a `Promise` to `face.await()` in your custom JS file and we'll wait until your script's loaded and ready.